+The master's degree in Criminal Justice is an interdisciplinary program offered through the Institute for the Study of Human Service, Health and Justice.
 The program is designed to provide students with a solid background in the theoretical, historical, public policy, behavioral, and political perspectives related to criminal justice; a foundation in evaluation methods of criminal justice programming and an in-depth knowledge of the legal issues that govern criminal justice activities, including fundamental principles and concepts of criminal and civil law, rules of law and evidence, and state and constitutional laws and their development.
-The student will be introduced to the organizational structure, operation, administration, and management of the criminal justice system at the federal, state, and local level.
+The program trains those interested in law enforcement and the justice system.
+The Behavioral Science Track, offered through the Center for Psychological Studies, provides special knowledge in the area of psychology.

-For further information regarding this program, please visit the NSU Criminal Justice Institute website: www.cji.nova.edu.
+For further information regarding these programs, please visit the NSU Institute for the Study of Human Service, Health and Justice website: www.humanservices.nova.edu.